 A full mile wide, Victoria Falls is one of Africa's most famous sights.
-Accessible from both the Zambian and Zimbabwean sides of the river, Victoria Falls is at its most dramatic from March to May when the falls are an unbroken cascade of water, decorated by sunlit rainbows.
+Accessible from both the Zambian and Zimbabwean sides of the river, Victoria Falls is at its most dramatic from March to May when it is an unbroken cascade of water, decorated by sunlit rainbows.
 At the height of the dry season - from August to November - only the major channels remain and the Zambian side dries up almost completely.

-But there's more to the area than just the falls - this is Africa's undisputed adventure capital.
-Adrenalin-seekers come here for epic white water rafting and bungee jumping but there's also game viewing, bird watching and canoe safaris as well as elephant-back safaris and lion cub encounters.
+But there's more to the area than just the Falls - this is Africa's undisputed adventure capital.
+Adrenalin-seekers come here for epic white-water rafting and bungee jumping but there's also game viewing, bird watching and canoe safaris as well as elephant-back safaris - browse all the top Victoria Falls activities.

-View all our Victoria Falls accommodation in Zambia & Zimbabwe
+View all our Victoria Falls accommodation in Zambia and Zimbabwe.

 Table Mountain's appeal also lies in its unique flora.
 Known as fynbos, the diversity of flowering plants is staggering - nearly 1 500 species can be found on the mountain, the same number found in the British Isles.
 Among the most common animals found on Table Mountain are dassies, which look like rabbit-sized guinea pigs and are, amazingly, distantly related to the elephant.

 This extraordinary wetland is one of the most famous places in Africa when it comes to wildlife.
 A freshwater oasis in Botswana's unforgiving Kalahari, the Okavango Delta is a vast maze of waterways, lagoons and floodplains.
 Needless to say the game viewing is amazing, not least when the Okavango's annual flood coincides with Botswana's dry winter season.